mcanouil/awesome-quarto/README.md

 - [academicons](https://github.com/schochastics/academicons) - This extension provides support for
 [academicons](https://jpswalsh.github.io/academicons/) icons library (*HTML-based format only*).
 - [molstar](https://github.com/jmbuhr/quarto-molstar) - This extension provides shortcodes for [molstar](https://github.com/molstar/molstar), a tool to display macro-molecules such as proteins as well as molecular dynamics trajectories in an interactive viewer.
+- [abstract-section](https://github.com/tarleb/abstract-section) - This extension allows to write an abstract anywhere in the main text and moves it to the metadata.

 ## Templates